aspnet/AzureSignalR-samples/samples/ChatRoomLocal/README.md

 Open http://localhost:5000, you'll see the chat room running on your local machine.

-In this tutorial you have learned the basics of SignalR and how to use it to build a chat room application.
+In this sample you have learned the basics of SignalR and how to use it to build a chat room application.
-In next tutorials you'll learn how to use Azure SignalR service and host your chat room on Azure.
+In other samples you'll learn how to use Azure SignalR service and host your chat room on Azure.